 There is no formal training for LDS church leaders, nor are there professional requirements.
 This limits pastoral perspective, ministering tools, and administrative skills that they can leverage in their leadership roles.
 Someday, I expect the church to implement a leadership training program.
 Until then, leaders are on their own.

-The following are books that I recommend for LDS leaders.
+The following are recommend for LDS Church leaders.

 Bridges: Ministering to Those Who Question by David B. Ostler (Also at Kofford Books.)